dmhung1508/Tetris-battle-with-Q-learning/README.md

 This project aims to train an AI agent for the popular Facebook game—Tetris Battle.
 The game's source code can be found at [https://github.com/ylsung/TetrisBattle](https://github.com/ylsung/TetrisBattle).

+It is a highly restored version of original game, with features as follow: <br/>
+- 2 players <br/>
+- UI  <br/>
+- T spin and Tetris <br/>
+- back to back <br/>
+- garbage lines <br/>
+- alarm for attacks <br/>

+The repository contains:

+1. Single player mode (with Q-Learning AI agent)
+2. Two players mode (with our (Team 38) Q-Learning AI agent and Team 37 AI agent)

 Presented as our final project for the course CS460200, Introduction to Machine Learning, we are Group 38.
 In a friendly competition, we pitted our skills against Team 37.

 ## Group Members